-If your dog suffered an injury or had surgery, your vet will likely recommend crate rest for safe recovery.
+If your dog suffered an injury or had surgery, your vet will likely recommend crate rest for safe recovery or your fur babies may use Hero Brace for their injured leg.
 Keeping your furry friend confined in the crate bed helps limit their movements or activity level.
 However, convincing your puppy that crating is the best way to relax and get well quickly can prove challenging.
 So, where do you start?
 Well, this is how to make crate rest more comfortable for your dog.

 Choose a Big Enough Crate Bed